 Procedure for Screening and Referral of Students thought to be Mentally Gifted

-Phoenixville Area School District conducts a screening of all first grade students in an effort to identify those who are thought to be gifted and in need of specially designed instruction.
+Phoenixville Area School District conducts a screening of all first-grade students in an effort to identify those who are thought to be gifted and in need of specially designed instruction.
 In addition, teachers and parents may individually refer a child for an evaluation if they suspect the child may be gifted and in need of specially designed instruction.
 The process seeks input from multiple sources: teacher recommendations, ability as well as achievement scores, and parent recommendations.
-A permission to evaluate is sent home for parental consent.
+If data indicates a need for services, a permission to evaluate is sent home for parental consent.

 Gifted Multidisciplinary Evaluation